supercontainers/containers-wg/_ideas/container-technology-survey-plan.md

 * Respondents will submit responses via our website form, data will be automatically stored for each response, multiple responses should be accounted for, and results will be retrieved after the survey has closed so analysis can begin.

+***Remaining Question:*** Do we plan to do any recruitment for the survey?
+Will we partner with HPC/Research related marketing orgs like insideHPC, HPC wire, and related to help us expand our reach?
+This will likely be necessary if we plan to reach a worldwide audience.

 ***Remaining Question:*** How long to expect to keep the survey open for?
 We will need to keep the survey open long enough to reach the appropriate sample size that meets the desired margin of error to accomplish a 95% confidence interval.

 ## Remaining Questions